The Navy and Grumman set up manufacturing, research and testing facilities on a more than 600-acre plot in Bethpage beginning in the late 1930s.

 That same year Hempstead Town sues the Navy, Northrop Grumman, operators of a former dry cleaner and others in federal court for a minimum of $50 million over groundwater contamination that forced the closure of water wells in Levittown.

-In 2017, elevated levels of radium are found in groundwater samples from shallow monitoring wells on the Bethpage High School campus.
-The state Department of Environmental Conservation plans to take more samples and scan field and soil areas there for more radioactive elements, although state officials stressed they don’t believe people students or faculty are at risk.
+In 2017, elevated levels of radium are found in groundwater samples from shallow monitoring wells on the Bethpage High School campus and later at Central Boulevard Elementary School in Bethpage.
+Officials stress they don’t believe students or faculty are at risk.

 Newsday later reports that Grumman through the years handled radium, tritium, polonium, uranium and other radioactive isotopes, according to a document filed with the state DEC.